IngBermudez/BIG_DATA/README.md

  > there are 4 columns, for this the Features column will be a newAssembler vector, this method is in charge of transforming several columns to convert them into a vector.
 In setInputCols we create an array with all the columns and in setOutputcol is the name of the column that will contain the vectors, which will be features.

 > Knowing the dataframe

+2. What are the names of the columns?
 ```scala
 data2.columns
    // Output -> Array[String] = Array(sepal_length, sepal_width, petal_length, petal_width, species, label, features)
 ```
 >We print the columns of data 2, the response is an array containing sepal_lenght, sepal_width, petal_lenght, petal width, species, label and features

+3. What is the scheme like?
 ```scala
 data2.schema
 // Output res3: org.apache.spark.sql.types.StructType = StructType(StructField(sepal_length,DoubleType,true), StructField(sepal_width,DoubleType,true), StructField(petal_length,DoubleType,true),